nghiadt22-pl/ocrlab/.ai/epic-1/story-1.story.md

 - Create Usage monitoring functionality (implemented as a tab in the Dashboard)
 - Configure Azure Queue for processing jobs
 - Create Billing page with subscription management and usage tracking
+- Write basic component tests for Billing, Header, and App components

 ### In Progress
-- Write tests for components, API, and database
+- Write tests for API and database

 ### Remaining
 - Configure CI/CD pipeline